 Data Collection

-Data were collected at the Maquipucuna Research Station and Santa Lucia Ecolodge, Ecuador (0.118 S,-78.612 W) between June and August 2013 along an elevation gradient from 1300 m to 2500 m.
+Study site Data were collected at the Maquipucuna Research Station and Santa Lucia Ecolodge, Ecuador (0.118 S,-78.612 W) between June and August 2013 along an elevation gradient from 1300 m to 2500 m.
 The area contains regenerating secondary and primary cloud-forest, and has a warmer dry season from June to September (Webster and Rhodes 2005).

-To measure available resources, we counted the number of hummingbird pollinated plants within 5 m of pre-established trails along six 1 km transects.
+Plant resources To measure available resources, we counted the number of hummingbird pollinated plants within 5 m of pre-established trails along six 1 km transects.
 Each transect covered approximately 200 m of elevation change.
 For each plant, we estimated the number of total flowers by taking the average number of flowers on 3-5 stalks and multiplying this value by the total number of stalks on a plant.
 Surveys were repeated two times a month.
 All hummingbirds visiting flowers were noted during these transects and tagged with a GPS point.

-In addition, we used time-lapse cameras to monitor hummingbird visitation.
+Hummingbird plant interactions In addition, we used time-lapse cameras to monitor hummingbird visitation.
 Flowers in bloom were noted during each transect, and cameras were placed 1-3 meters from focal flowers.
 Cameras turned on automatically at dawn and recorded an image every second for at least two days.

 We used the computer vision program MotionMeerkat to identify images where hummingbirds were observed (Weinstein 2014).